 Ultrasound may be used to confirm an abnormal hip exam, but should be used with caution as a preliminary screening test due to the high number of false positive results.

-Surgery is required for children with severe DDH or those who have failed treatment with an abduction harness, and in older children.
+Surgery is required for children with severe DDH or those who have failed treatment with an abduction harness or brace, and in older children.

-The term developmental dysplasia of the hip (DDH) represents a spectrum of conditions affecting the proximal femur and acetabulum, ranging from acetabular immaturity to hip subluxation and frank hip dislocation.
+The term DDH represents a spectrum of conditions affecting the proximal femur and acetabulum, ranging from acetabular immaturity to hip subluxation and frank hip dislocation.
 In true DDH, the femoral head has a persistently abnormal anatomic relationship with the pelvic acetabulum, which leads to abnormal bony development that can ultimately result in premature arthritis and significant disability.
 This is distinct from transient dysplasia, which represents acetabular immaturity in which the anatomic relationship stabilizes and normalizes over a period of weeks to months.

 History and exam